Padmavathi-SJ/BYTS/Leetcode Problems/Problems with code.md

 * DFS - DFS uses stack data structure.
 * It will traverse from the root node to dead end of that node, if it reaches the dead end, then only it will backtrack to check the previous nodes adjavent nodes.
+* DFS will explore as deeply as possible before backtracking to the adjacent node.

 ### 42. Trapping Rain Water: